-Note that scons will not automatically modify its expansion of construction variables like \$TARGET and \$SOURCE when using the chdir keyword argument--that is, the expanded file names will still be relative to the top-level directory containing the SConstruct file, and consequently incorrect relative to the chdir directory.
+Note that scons will not automatically modify its expansion of construction variables like \$TARGET and \$SOURCE when using the chdir keyword argument--that is, the expanded file names will still be relative to the project top directory, and consequently incorrect relative to the chdir directory.
 Builders created using chdir keyword argument, will need to use construction variable expansions like \${TARGET.file} and \${SOURCE.file} to use just the filename portion of the targets and source.